CSCfi/csc-user-guide/docs/apps/blast.md

 ```text
 pb blastn -dbnuc my_seq_set.fasta -query querys.fasta -out results.out
 ```
-If your database is big, building the BLAST indexes may require more that 1 GB of memory ( that is the job specific memory limit in Puhti-rhel8 login nodes).
+If your database is big, building the BLAST indexes may require more that 1 GB of memory ( that is the job specific memory limit in Puhti login nodes).
 In those cases you can subhmit the job from an interactive batch job (with e.g. 8 GB of memory).

 ## Using taxonomy lists to focus the search